wsapiens/backoffice-systems/README.md

 * Update Brands

 To prevent deleted brand from being re-added, service endpoint will check id exists or not and update the entries only it find
+This application updates brand by id which is `BRAND_ID`

 ```
 $ curl -d '{"brands":[{"id":9, "name":"Hommer"}]}' -H "Content-Type: application/json" -X PUT http://localhost:8080/service/v1/brands